VictorHerp/simulations_tetraploidVSdiploid/README.md

 Additionally, this repository includes an R script for plotting the simulation results.

-If you find any of these scripts useful, please cite the article:
+If you find any of these scripts useful, please cite the article: Muñoz-Mora, V.H., Giannelli, F., Congiu, L., Morales, H.E. & Bertorelle, G. (202?).
+The hidden threat: genetic load dynamics in tetraploids and diploids.
+Evolution Letters.